TimLee9024/MCglTF/README.md

 # MCglTF
 A 3D model loader library which load glTF format file and prepare the required techniques to render the model for Minecraft Modding enviroment.
-Various features from glTF spec is available but still remain a good compatibility and performance.
+Various features from glTF spec are available but still remain a good compatibility and performance.
 ## Usages
 The example codes for rendering Block, Item, and Entity
 - https://github.com/TimLee9024/MCglTF-Example